 What is an acquisition?

-The business term ‘acquisition’ refers to the purchase of all or most of a target company’s shares in order to gain control of it.
+The business term ‘Acquisition’ refers to the purchase of all or most of a target company’s shares in order to gain control of it.
 This can be done by another company or a public body, such as a local or national government.

 Some businesses opt for acquisitions rather than research and development in their growth plans.
-Instead of investing money, for example, on new medications, a pharmaceutical firm may decide to use those funds to buy a firm with promising drugs in the pipeline.
+Instead of investing money, for example, in new medications, a pharmaceutical firm may decide to use those funds to buy a firm with promising drugs in the pipeline.

 Acquisitions are frequently carried out using cash, trading stocks, or a combination of both.
-For example, a large company may say to a smaller one “If we merge, the new company will consists of your stocks, which will represent 25% of the new entity, plus ours, which will make up the remaining 75%.”
+For example, a large company may say to a smaller one “If we merge, the new company will consist of your stocks, which will represent 25% of the new entity, plus ours, which will make up the remaining 75%.”

-Hostile acquisitionWhen the target company does not want to be acquired, it is called a hostile acquisition or hostile takeover.
+When the target company does not want to be acquired, it is called a hostile acquisition or hostile takeover.

 A friendly or hostile takeover